digorydoo/titanium/README.md

 The project is divided into the following parts:

-   * engine: The core of the engine.
-There is NO dependency to OpenGL or other third-party libraries here.
-There is NO dependency to game-specific code either.
-Everything is abstracted with proper interfaces.
+   * engine: The core of the engine
+      * There is NO dependency to OpenGL or other third-party libraries here.
+      * There is NO dependency to game-specific code either.
+      * GL and game-specific stuff is abstracted away with proper interfaces.
-   * game: The code of the concrete game.
-All scenes, NPCs, enemies, etc. that are specific to the game will go here.
+   * game: The code of the concrete game
+      * All scenes, NPCs, enemies, etc. that are specific to the game will go here.
-     There is NO dependency to OpenGL or other third-party libraries here.
+      * There is NO dependency to OpenGL or other third-party libraries here.
-   * main: The main entry point is here.
-This glues together the engine and the game parts.
-This is the only part of the project that has any dependency to OpenGL or other third-party libraries (apart from import_asset).
+   * main: The main entry point
+      * This glues together the engine and the game parts.
+      * This is the only part of the project that has any dependency to OpenGL or other third-party libraries (apart from import_asset).
-   * import_asset: A command-line tool that helps with importing assets such as Collada mesh files into the engine.
+   * import_asset: A command line tool for importing assets into the engine
-     Titanium uses its own proprietary mesh format; import_asset can convert Collada mesh files into our own format.
-     (We could easily support other mesh formats like this while keeping the code simple that's involved at game time.)
-   * kutils: Generic Kotlin utilities, which may be useful in other projects.
-May be considered part of engine.

-## Before uploading to Github

-To get a clean history on Github, commit your work to a local develop branch.
-When ready for uploading the changes to Github, switch to the github and squash the changes from develop:

-    $ git checkout github
-    $ git merge --squash develop
-    $ git commit
-    $ git push github
-    $ git checkout develop
+      * Import Collada files and store them as Titanium binary mesh files
+      * Import PNG texture files and put them together into a single PNG that can be used as a FrameCollection
+   * kutils: Various utility functions
+      * These are generic Kotlin utilities that deal with math, strings, and other aspects.
+      * They are a separate project, because these functions are useful in other projects, too.

 ## Game assets